What is a Capital Improvement

 The transition from a mobile-friendly webpage to a mobile app has also paid significant dividends.
 This shift has allowed us to create a more intuitive interface and enable features on the device that would not have been possible in a traditional web format.

 The results have been better than we could have hoped.
 Even the most technology-resistant users have fully and gladly embraced the new tools.
-We believe the feedback we have received from our Managers has been so universally positive because we are providing them with a tool in a format they are used to and prefer using, combined with the fact that it helps them perform their work more effectively by cutting the typical inspection time in half.
+We believe our Managers’ feedback has been overwhelmingly positive because the tool is familiar and preferred.
+Additionally, it enhances their efficiency by cutting typical inspection times in half.

 Resident Information a Few Taps Away